tinymce/tinymce-docs/get-started-cloud/editor-and-features.md

 * https://hyperlinking.tinymce.com
 * https://spelling.tinymce.com

-Also, please ensure that the `tiny-api-key` and `tinymce-api-key` headers are retained while requesting the list of URLs above.
+**Important:** Please ensure that the `tiny-api-key` and `tinymce-api-key` headers are retained while requesting the list of URLs above.

 ### Step 5: Specifying a translation
 If you wish to use a language other than English (US), please [download a language pack](https://www.tinymce.com/i18n) and then [specify its location]({{ site.baseurl }}/configure/localization/#language_url) with the `language_url` configuration option.